 Pros of Per Diem Work for Employers

 For employers, per diem workers provide extra help on an as-needed basis.
-Companies can pay for help when they need it, without committing to long-term employment for those helping hands.
+Companies can pay for help when they need it, without committing to long-term employment or a fixed amount of hours for those helping hands.

 Companies typically aren't obligated to offer their per diem workers benefits, saving quite a bit of money.